Path's difficulty is determined by the way how goal is formulated. |

 Why I think non-behavioral goals are not OK

 An example of a result-oriented goal.
-Avoid such goals
+Avoid such goals and increase your chances of success. |

 In order to understand what behavioral goals are, look first at what they are not.
 Let's suppose that a guy (which could just as well be a girl) has just heard about a really cool diet which sheds, on average, one kilogram of weight per week.
 That guy starts thinking: "I have 100kg now, so next week I'll be 99.
 In a month, I'll be 96 and in about 5 months, I'll be 80kg, just as I want to be, and that will end my diet.
 Therefore, I am going on a diet for 5 months, my goal is to loose 1kg a week and if I manage so, I'll be happy.
 If I loose more, I'll be even happier."
 There is also one more extra sentence that this guy doesn't say to himself.
 This sentence is: "But if I loose less, I will be frustrated."
 And he should say it to himself because it is the bare naked truth.